About the Board

 Andrew is passionate about motor vehicles, which has led to several decades of racing, authoring several books and many magazine articles, as well as a long line of personal car and motorcycle projects.

 Graduating with a Mechanical/Aerospace Engineering double degree in 2005 from Monash, Paul began his professional career working for GKN Aerospace Engineering Services on the JSF F-35 jet fighter.
 Then, like many Aerospace professionals, moved into the renewable energy industry where he has since become a Project Manager.
-He has contributed to the development of multiple utility-scale energy projects for Systems Pty Ltd and now ACCIONA Energy Oceania Pty Ltd.
+He has contributed to the development of multiple utility-scale energy projects for Systems Pty Ltd, and now is Director and CEO of Energy Terrain Pty Ltd.

 Dr Mark Hodge has served as Chief Executive Officer of DMTC since its inception in June 2008, overseeing the organisation’s success in a range of Defence activities and its transition to a sustainable industry capability partner under the 2016 Defence Industry Policy Statement.